fedyfausto/Satispay-Javascript-Plugin/README.md

 ---
 If you want to test the sandbox you will need to accept the self-signed certificate of Satispay staging server, to do this click on this link and accept the certificate: https://staging.online.satispay.com/

+Any problems or bugs?
+---
+Contact me at fedyfausto@hotmail.com ;)